sreportSection: Slurm Commands (1)

 - job SizesByAccount

 - This report will display the amount of time used for job ranges specified by the 'grouping=' option.
 Only a single level in the tree is displayed defaulting to the root dir.
-If you specify other accounts with the 'account=' option sreport will use those accounts as the root account and you will receive the sub accounts for the accounts listed.
+If you specify other accounts with the 'account=' option sreport will use those accounts as the root account and you will receive the aggregated totals of each listed account plus their sub accounts.

 - job SizesByAccountAndWckey